 I am a PhD candidate in the mathematics department at the University of Nebraska-Lincoln (UNL).
-I study operator algebras/operator theory with Allan Donsig.
-Specifically, I am interested in non-self-adjoint crossed products of operator algebras.
+I study operator algebras and operator theory with Allan Donsig.
+Specifically, I am interested in crossed products of C*-algebras and their subalgebras.
 Crossed product theory can be thought of as the harmonic analysis of functions on a locally compact group that take values in an operator algebra.

 I earned a masters degree in mathematics from UNL in 2015 and a bachelor's degree in pure mathematics from Youngstown State University in 2013.

-I am teaching Math 104 Applied/Business Calculus during the Summer 2018 first session.
+I am teaching Math 106 Calculus I during the Fall 2018 semester.
 (Students, please note that all course materials and policies are available on Canvas.)
 Below is a list of courses I have taught during my time at UNL.

 As an instructor of record, I have taught: